nrajayogi/New_Homemade_Consumer_App/README.md

 [![Platform](https://img.shields.io/badge/platform-Android-green.svg)](https://reactnative.dev/)
 [![License](https://img.shields.io/badge/license-MIT-orange.svg)](LICENSE)

-A React Native mobile application that rewards users with carbon credits for choosing eco-friendly transportation modes when ordering food delivery.
+A React Native mobile application that rewards users with carbon credits for choosing eco-friendly transportation modes when ordering food delivery. and the documentation in Github was done by AI.

 ---